 As a supervisor, you can offer positive and structured support to your employee on long term disability to help them eventually return to work successfully.

-If you are overseeing safety sensitive jobs, occupational health specialists will review and provide medical clearance and guidance where needed to support an employee's return to work.
+If you're overseeing safety sensitive jobs, occupational health specialists will review and provide medical clearance and guidance where needed to support an employee's return to work.

-There are three ways an injured employee may be compensated:
+There are 3 ways an injured employee may be compensated: